 Table 2: Adjusted analytical performance.

-Analytical performance based on routine clinical chemistry patient samples after adjustment for the POCT reagent LOT, POCT operator and instrument number of the POCT device.
-Adjustment was performed by subtraction of the median within-pair relative difference observed for the respective LOT/operator/instrument from the within-pair relative difference of each sample pair.
+Analytical performance based on routine clinical chemistry patient samples after adjustment for the POCT reagent lot, instrument operator or the POCT device.
+Adjustment was performed by subtraction of the median difference between POCT and laboratory results for each lot/operator/instrument from the difference between each sample pair.
 Non-adjusted values are presented in Table 1.
 CVA was estimated from the observed CD (est.) and also calculated from the difference between each pair (calc.) by use of the Dahlberg formula.
 No data on operator were available from the RHCJ.

 CVA: analytical coefficient of variation; CD: critical difference at a 95% confidence limit.

-Figure 1: POCT vs. laboratory HbA1c based on data extract

-Relative difference (POCT vs. laboratory) between HbA1c sample pairs, each incidentally drawn from the same patient within 48 hours of each other.
-Panel A shows sample pairs analysed with DCA VantageTM POCT and Tosoh G8 HPLC Analyser at the Aarhus University Hospital (n=652), whereas sample pairs in panel B were analysed with DCA VantageTM POCT and Tosoh G11 HPLC Analyser at the Regional Hospital Central Jutland (n=308).
-The data extract included all routine clinical chemistry HbA1c samples from Jan.
-2019 – Feb.
-2021.
-The 2.5th and 97.5th percentiles may be interpreted as the critical difference (CD), also known as the reference change value, i.e. the smallest difference between sequential laboratory results which is associated with a true change in the patient with a probability of 95%.

-Figure 2: POCT vs. laboratory HbA1c based on prospective method comparison
+Figure 1: POCT vs. laboratory HbA1c based on prospective method comparison

-Method comparison between Siemens DCA VantageTM POCT and Tosoh G8 HPLC.
+Method comparison between Siemens DCA VantageTM POCT and Tosoh G8 ion exchange HPLC.
 Diabetes patients (n=97) were prospectively recruited at the diabetes out-patient clinic at Aarhus University Hospital if they already had a laboratory HbA1c performed within the previous 24 hours.
-The difference ranged between -7–4 mmol/mol, and a median bias of -2 mmol/mol was observed relative to the laboratory results.
+The difference ranged between -7–4 mmol/mol (-0.64–0.37%), and a median bias of -2 mmol/mol (-0.18%) was observed relative to the laboratory results.

-Figure 3: Reagent LOT effect
+Figure 2: Reagent lot effect

 Relative difference (POCT vs. laboratory) between HbA1c sample pairs, each incidentally drawn from the same patient within 48 hours of each other.
-Measurement pairs are divided according to POCT reagent LOT number.
+Measurement pairs are divided according to POCT reagent lot number.
 The thick lines represent medians.
 Differences reached statistically significance at AUH (p<0.0001) and at RHCJ (p=0.0007).
-Only reagent LOTs with at least 10 measurements are presented.
+Only reagent lots with at least 10 measurements are presented.

-Figure 4: Instrument effect
+Figure 3: Instrument effect